RsyncProject/rsync/INSTALL.md

 to pop up an xterm on DISPLAY=:0 if it crashes.
 You might find this useful, but it should be turned off for production builds.

+If you want to automatically use a separate "build" directory based on the current git branch name, start with a pristine git checkout and run "mkdir auto-build-save" before you run the first ./configure command.
+That will cause a fresh build dir to spring into existence along with a special Makefile symlink that allows you to run "make" and "./configure" from the source dir (the "build" dir gets auto switched based on branch).
+This is helpful when using the branch-from-patch and patch-update scripts to maintain the official rsync patches.
+If you ever need to build from a "detached head" git position then you'll need to manually chdir into the build dir to run make.
+I also like to create 2 more symlinks in the sourc dir:  ln -s build/rsync . ; ln -s build/testtmp .

 MAKE COMPATIBILITY
 ------------------